scottrlarson/profession/content/publications/publication-laptop-buyers-guide.md

 #### TN and IPS

 There are two major technologies used in LCD panels for laptops: **TN** and **IPS**.
-TN display technology is the most common, as they are the least expensive and also tend to offer **faster refresh rates**.
-TN display technology has narrow viewing angles and colors.
-I also notice that these displays are not as bright.
+TN display technology is the most common, as they are the least expensive and also tend to offer **faster refresh rates**.  **TN display technology has narrow viewing angles and colors**.
+I also notice that these displays are **not as bright**.
 TN panels offer less overall color, but this typically only matters for graphics designers.

-(Color  refers to the [color gamut](https://www.lifewire.com/lcd-monitors-and-color-gamuts-833038), or the total number of colors that the screen can display.)
+**IPS** offers **better color and viewing angles**, but these screens tend to cost more, have **slower refresh rates**, and are not as suited for gaming  or fast video.